d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 3. Mosaic plots are similar to segmented bar charts but the widths of the bars also show the number of observations within each outcome.

-4. Conditional probabilities are calculated dependent on a 2nd variable.
-In the probability notation the variable following `|` is the variable that we are conditioning on.
-The denominator used to calculate the probability will be the total for the variable we are conditioning on.
+4. Conditional probabilities are calculated dependent on a second variable.
+In the probability notation, the variable following `|` is the variable on which we are conditioning.
+The denominator used to calculate the probability will be the total for the variable on which we are conditioning.

 \newpage